gluten-free diet

 Risks of the Gluten-Free Diet

-All food plans must be supervised by a doctor and a nutritionist so that the transition is appropriate and thus do not suffer unwanted effects such as colic, gas, nausea, etc.
+All food plans must be supervised by a doctor and a nutritionist so that the transition is appropriate and thus does not suffer unwanted effects such as colic, gas, nausea, etc.

-Due to the elimination of foods with gluten, if you do not make an adequate substitution you can expose yourself to a deficit of vitamins such as those of the B complex and some minerals such as iron, so the elimination of foods with gluten without their respective substitute is not recommendable.
+Due to the elimination of foods with gluten, if you do not make an adequate substitution, you can expose yourself to a deficit of vitamins such as those of the B complex and some minerals such as iron, so the elimination of foods with gluten without their respective substitute is not recommended.

 Some people are allergic to gluten-free alternatives, so this needs to be investigated before starting this diet.